Code-Institute-Submissions/comics/TESTING.md

 It was also tested on several devices: Samsung Galaxy S10+, iPhone 12, Samsung Tab A and iPhone 11.

 [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) was used to ensure there was no errors in style.css.
-[W3C HTML Validator](https://validator.w3.org/) was used to check for errors in all templates.
+[W3C HTML Validator](https://validator.w3.org/) was used to check for errors in all templates, any error left is due to jinja2 templating.
 [PEP8 online check](http://pep8online.com/) was used to check for errors in the code for app.py.

 ### Manual Testing Based On User Stories.